metabase/metabase/docs/troubleshooting-guide/data-permissions.md

 If a person is a member of multiple [groups][groups], Metabase will grant the _most permissive_ level of access across all the groups in which they're a member.

-For example, if a person is a member of two groups — one which grants [Unrestricted][unrestricted] access to a database or table and another that grants [No self-service][no-self-service] access — that person will have full unrestricted access.
+For example, if a person is a member of two groups — one which grants [View data] access of "Can view" to a database or table and another that grants "Blocked" access to that database — that person will be able to view the data.

 Remember that everyone is a member of the **All Users** group.
 We recommend you revoke permissions from the **All Users** group, and create new groups to selectively apply permissions to your data sources.